FranciscoJBL/questionsapi/README.md

 POSITION: Determines the order of the question on the pool, if none has been provided, the question will be placed at the end.

+### TODO:
+- Create message
+- Client data retrieve endpoint (By id?)
+- Custom response for binary questions (I want to be mad if someone don't like cats, and be kind otherwise)
+- Add more custom expectations, like email, phone, etc. We should validate the data format too.
+- Docker and coverage

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)